For expat mums everywhere

 Phase 3

-Months 2 to 6.
 The novelty fades.
 Reality lands.
 Maybe culture shock hits.
-Nobody warns you about this part.

 Have I hit the "what have we done" wall yet?
 You will.
-It is normal.
+It's normal.
 Your brain is recalibrating.

 Do I have even one person I can be honest with about how hard this is?
 I didn't.
 For a long time.

-Am I finding any meaning in small daily moments or does everything feel pointless right now?
+Am I finding any meaning in small daily moments or does everything feel disconnected right now?

 Have I started building any kind of anchor routine that is just mine?